-No findings related to the federal awards were noted which would be required to be reported under generally accepted governmental auditing standards (GAGAS).
+No findings related to the federal awards were noted which would be required to be reported under generally accepted governmental auditing standards (GAGAS) and the Uniform Guidance.

 INTERFAITH SANCTUARY HOUSING SERVICES, INC. SCHEDULE OF PRIOR AUDIT FINDINGS

 There were no prior audit findings.